suchetamahato/Python-Project/README.md

 🔸**Product Category Analysis**: Counts are analyzed by product category, and a bar plot is created.
 Insights are drawn about the most sold product categories.

 🔸**Top Sold Products**: The top 10 most sold products are identified and plotted using a bar plot.

+# Insights:

+🔹Women are more active buyers compared to men [Orders- 69.87%, Amount/ Sales- 69.96%]

+🔹Buyers of age group (26-35) years is maximum contributing [Orders- 40.70%, Amount/ Sales- 40.11%]

+🔹Most of the total orders, and total sales/ amount are from Uttar Pradesh, Maharashtra, and Karnataka [Orders- 42.36%, Amount/ Sales- 44.55%]

+🔹Most of the buyers are married [Orders- 58.05%, Amount/ Sales- 58.47%]

+🔹Most of the buyers are working in the IT, Healthcare, and Aviation sector [Orders- 38.14%, Amount/ Sales- 38.02%]

+🔹Most of the sold products are from the clothing, food, and electronics category [Orders- 64.20%, Amount/ Sales- 62.18%]